 Mr. Grosskopf may participate in the Sprott Private Resource Lending Fund (the "Lending Fund") Carried Interest Plan (the "Carry Plan").
 The purpose of the Carry Plan is to, among other things, advance the best interests of the Sprott Group by providing an additional incentive to work towards and promote the financial success of the Lending Fund and the Sprott Group.
 Each allocation under the Carry Plan is an entitlement to be paid an amount as a bonus, subject to the provisions of, and calculated as set out in, the Carry Plan.
 If Mr. Grosskopf is employed by the Corporation at the time he becomes eligible to receive an allocation under the Carry Plan then any allocation he becomes eligible to receive for a fiscal year will be decreased by any other compensation he receives in that fiscal year.
-If he is not employed by the Corporation at the time he is eligible to receive an allocation under the Carry Plan, he will be eligible to receive the entirety of his allocation, in accordance with and subject to the vesting and other terms of the Carry Plan.
+If he is not employed by the Corporation at the time he is eligible to receive the entirety of his allocation, in accordance with and subject to the vesting and other terms of the Carry Plan.
 Mr. Grosskopf's allocation under the Carry Plan is established by the CGC Committee.